 You will receive an automatically generated email when you submit your application.
 Note: All automatically generated email messages about your RET application will be sent to you but if you aren’t getting these messages, check your spam or junk folders.

-CSATS faculty will review your application.
+CSATS faculty, and possibly the research mentors, will review your application.

 Of course, as long as you still meet the eligibility requirements listed on our website.